 Traditionally, most CISOs relied on the SAP BASIS team to manage SAP security – using SAP GRC Access Control (or similar tools) to manage SAP Segregation of Duties (‘SoD’) and access issues within the SAP system.
 Occasional audits of SAP system covered the IT general controls sufficient to satisfy the financial auditors.

 However, rapidly changing threat perception and SAP technology landscape is challenging this traditional model of managing SAP security.
-With our experience of working with multiple large and medium size organizations across industries, we have identified these ten things that will help a CISO navigate the increasingly complex SAP security challenges:
+With our experience of working with multiple large and medium size organisations across industries, we have identified these ten things that will help a CISO navigate the increasingly complex SAP security challenges:

 - First and foremost, SAP security is the responsibility of CISO and not just the SAP team!